shekharsj-07/hr-genai-assistant/README.md

 ## Overview
 This project implements an **HR Policy Assistant** using a **Retrieval-Augmented Generation (RAG)** architecture.
-Employees can ask natural language questions about HR policies (leave, benefits, conduct, etc.), and the system provides **grounded, explainable answers** sourced from internal policy documents.
+Employees can ask natural language questions about HR policies (leave, benefits, conduct, etc.), and the system provides **grounded, explainable answers** sourced from internal policy documents ONLY.

 The solution is designed to be **scalable, local-first, and production-oriented**, with built-in evaluation and observability.